autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 ## 5. Create a `vehicle_interface` package

-You need to create an interface package for your robot.
+You need to create an interface package for your vehicle.
 The package is expected to provide the following two functions.

-1. receive command messages from `vehicle_cmd_gate` and drive the robot accordingly
+1. Receive command messages from `vehicle_cmd_gate` and drive the vehicle accordingly
-2. send vehicle status information of the vehicle to Autoware
+2. Send vehicle status information of the vehicle to Autoware

 You can find detailed information about the requirements of `vehicle_interface` [here](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/).
 You can also refer to [pacmod_interface](https://github.com/tier4/pacmod_interface) as an example.